gideondk/sentinel/README.md

 **Currently available in Sentinel:**

-* Easy creation of reactive TCP servers / clients;
-* Easy initialization of servers and clients for default or custom router worker strategies;
+* Easy initialization of TCP servers and clients for default or custom router worker strategies;
 * Supervision (and restart / reconnection functionality) on clients for a defined number of workers;
-* Default implementation for flow control;
 * Sequencing and continuing multiple client operations using `Tasks`;
-* Handling of read / write interests;
-* Pluggable response handlers;
 * Streaming requests and responses (currently) based on Play Iteratees;
-* Direct server to client communication through a symmetrical design.
+* Direct server to client communication through symmetrical signal handling design.

 The following is currently missing in Sentinel, but will be added soon: